kriszyp/lmdb-js/README.md

 This library handles translation of JavaScript values, primitives, arrays, and objects, to and from the binary storage of LMDB keys and values with highly optimized native C++ code for breakneck performance.
 It supports multiple types of JS values for keys and values, making it easy to use idiomatic JS for storing and retrieving data in LMDB.

 `lmdb-js` is designed for synchronous reads, and asynchronous writes.
-In idiomatic NodeJS and Deno code, I/O operations are performed asynchronously.
+In idiomatic JavaScript code, I/O operations are performed asynchronously.
 LMDB is a memory-mapped database, reading and writing within a transaction does not use any I/O (other than the slight possibility of a page fault), and can usually be performed faster than the event queue callbacks can even execute, and it is easier to write code for instant synchronous values from reads.
 On the otherhand, commiting transactions does involve I/O, and vastly higher throughput can be achieved by batching operations and executing on a separate thread.
 Consequently, `lmdb-js` is designed for transactions to go through this asynchronous batching process and return a simple promise that resolves once data is written and flushed to disk.

 With the default syncing configuration, LMDB has a crash-proof design; a machine can be turned off at any point, and data can not be corrupted unless the written data is actually changed or tampered.
 Writing data and waiting for confirmation that it has been written to the physical medium is critical for data integrity, but is well known to have latency (although not necessarily less efficient).
 However, by batching writes, when a database is under load, slower transactions enable more writes per transaction, and this library is able to drive LMDB to achieve the maximum levels of throughput with fully synced operations,  preserving both the durability/safety of the transactions and unparalleled performance.